Satisfied customer using the computer

 While it’s common to keep some content public, there are benefits to authenticated help centers.
 Customers log in for more personalized support.
 You can use your data to share relevant resources.
 You can also gather more data about your customers based on the content they review.
 This will improve targeting and ensure customers receive a personalized experience.

 It’s also important to stay ahead of the curve for future customer requests.
 Watch emerging search trends, like the value of setting up two-factor authentication on an online account.
-Check out resources like Google Trendsopens in a new window and AnswerthePublicopens in a new window for help.
 Review your contact center analytics to uncover new patterns and recurring requests across support channels as well.

 Be sure to give your help center a spring cleaning.
 Retire outdated knowledge base articles and redirect them to more relevant, up-to-date resources.

-Remember to apply chatbots to your help center for more support.
-Whether your bot is rules-based or AI-powered, it helps streamline service.
-Chatbots surface the right content to customers, deflecting cases and reducing agent burnout in the process.
+Remember to apply AI agents to your help center for more support and to streamline service.
+Agents surface the right content to customers, deflecting cases and reducing service rep burnout in the process.

 Customer Portal